-In the 15th century, the funfair was first festivities where bear tamers, tooth pullers and street hawkers practiced on the forecourt of the parish church of Saint Maurice to surprise, amuse and entertain the general public.
+At first, in the 15th century, the funfair consisted in festivities where bear tamers, tooth pullers and street hawkers practiced on the forecourt of the parish church of Saint Maurice to surprise, amuse and entertain the general public.

-Over the years, the fair changed and was then taking place at the Promenades (now Jardins du Cours).
+Over the years, the fair changed and then took place at the Promenades (now Jardins du Cours).
 In 1889 the Champ de Mars, then used as a field for military manœuvres, became the centre of the Saint Maurice funfair as we know it today.

 In 1919, at the end of the First World War, the fair of Épinal had more than 103 professions.
 The local registers confirm the presence of 115 stallholders in 1926, making it the biggest fair of the region.
 Thrill lovers were not left out: they had the “Death Whirlwind” (1914) and “The Haunted Castle” (1923)!